traitecoevo/stan_crossval_demo/README.md

-# How to run cross-validation in stan efficiently using your local computer & docker.
+# Example of how to run cross-validation in stan efficiently using your local computer & docker.

 Here we provide an example of how to run 10-fold cross-validation in stan by using `docker`, `remake` and `rrqueue`.